Kidlington: Sports

+Football

 Kidlington Football Club is a semi-professional side founded in 1909.
 Its first team plays in the Evo-Stik League South Division One Central and its reserve in Uhlsport Hellenic Division One West.
 It also runs an under-18 youth team that plays in the Allied Counties League and an U16 team.
 All four are based at a ground in Yarnton Road.
 The pitch is floodlit, with spectator terracing and seating for 150.
 In the 2010–2011 season Kidlington first reached the final of the Oxfordshire Senior Cup, where it was beaten by Oxford United at the Kassam Stadium.
 Kidlington F.C. previously played at other sites in or just outside the village.

 Kidlington Royals Football Club is a Sunday football team in the Premier Division of the Upper Thames Valley League.
 It was founded in 2004 and plays home games at Bletchington Sports Ground, just outside Kidlington.
 It consists of players who play Saturday football, including the Blue Square (football conference), Southern League and the Hellenic Premier Division.
 In April 2012 it reached the final of the Oxfordshire FA Sam Waters Challenge Cup, losing 3–2 after extra time to Highfield.
 The club reached the final of the competition again in 2013.
 Kidlington Old Boys' Football Club, formed in 1999, is currently in the Oxfordshire Senior League Division 1.
 Its home games are played at Exeter Close.

+Proposed Oxford United stadium

+In 2022, Oxford United asked Oxfordshire County Council to transfer c.
+18 hectares (44.48 acres) of land for the development of a new 18,000 capacity football stadium with ancillary leisure and commercial facilities to include, hotel, retail, conference, and training/community grounds on Green Belt land at Stratfield Brake near Kidlington.
+On 18 January 2022, OCC recommended an engagement exercise be carried out first to gather feedback from the local community.
+Among local residents, 38 per cent were in favour, whilst 58 per cent were against.

+In February 2023, Oxford United unveiled plans to build a new 'all-electric', 16,000-seat stadium, to open in 2026, on the Triangle site in Kidlington.
+OCC's cabinet had consented to lease the proposed site to the club.
+South of Kidlington roundabout, the site is east of the Stratfield Brake site, being situated between Frieze Way and Oxford Road, with proposed pedestrian access from Oxford Parkway railway station.
+The club's architect, AFL, submitted its full planning application for the scheme on 1 March 2024.
+In June 2024, a decision on the application was postponed to 2025 to allow further work on the proposals to "provide further clarity" for the planning committee.